Leifhaa/PGR301-2020-konte-oppgave2/README.md

 :information_source: Before following this guide, it's important that you've already completed these steps:
 - Created a Google Cloud project and service account.
 If not, follow [these steps](#Guide-1-Creating-a-Google-Cloud-Project-and-google-service-account) before beginning.
 - Created a Google cloud bucket.
 If not, follow [these steps](#Guide-2-Creating-the-bucket) before beginning.
 We will use Google Cloud Storage to store a state file from Terraform.
-- Compute Engine API needs to be enabled
+- Compute Engine API needs to be enabled in Google Cloud Console.

 In this guide we will provision Google Cloud Platform services by using terraform.
 Let's get started!